 Answer: Yes, it may be possible for you to get the charge dismissed or at least dropped to a lower offense than driving without insurance if you can show to the New Jersey court that you did have auto insurance in effect at the time of the citation being written.

-According to the NJ Motor Vehicle Commission (MVC) all drivers in New Jersey must provide proof of insurance when operating any vehicle.
+According to the New Jersey Motor Vehicle Commission (MVC), all drivers in New Jersey must provide proof of insurance when operating any vehicle.
 Failure to do so can result in hefty fines and suspension.
-Having insurance is just as important as having a title on your car or registering it with MVC.
+Having car insurance is just as important as having a title on your car or registering it with MVC.

 In New Jersey, driving without insurance or not being able to show proof of auto insurance when requested is a serious offense with harsh penalties.
-The penalties for driving uninsured are getting more severe in NJ, in addition to risking economic loss by not having insurance protection; you risk fines, suspension of driver's license or registration and even time in jail.
-A conviction of no proof of insurance or driving without insurance may result in fines, community service, license suspension and surcharges according to the NJ MVC.
+A conviction of no proof of insurance or driving without insurance may result in fines, community service, license suspension and surcharges according to the MVC.

-The statute goes on to say (paraphrasing the portions that apply to your situation) that the driver or operator shall exhibit an insurance identification card when requested so to do by a police officer or judge.
-Any person violating this section shall be subject to a fine of $150.
-However if a person charged with a violation of this section can exhibit an insurance identification card which was valid on the day he was charged, to the judge of the municipal court before whom he is summoned to answer to the charge, such judge may dismiss the charge.
+However, if a person charged with a violation of this section can exhibit an insurance identification card which was valid on the day he was charged, to the judge of the municipal court before whom he is summoned to answer to the charge and the judge may dismiss the charge.
 However, the judge may impose court costs.

-You should contact the NJ court listed on your ticket to see what proof of insurance they will accept and if you should speak to the prosecutor before the court date to see about reducing or dismissing the charge or just wait until your court date.
+You should contact the New Jersey court listed on your ticket to see what proof of insurance they will accept and if you should speak to the prosecutor before the court date to see about reducing or dismissing the charge or just wait until your court date.